deposit in court

 court reporter.
 1. A person who records testimony, stenographically or by electronic or other means, and, when requested, prepares a transcript (the deposition could not start until the court reporter arrived). — Also termed (in BrE) official shorthand writer.
 Cf. court recorder under RECORDER.
 [Cases: Courts 57; Trial 23.
 C.J.S.
 Stenographers §§ 2–21; Trial§ 96.]

-payment into court Read More »
+court reporter Read More »

 The deposition of a person whose position is at the highest level of a company’s hierarchy. • Courts often preclude an apex deposition unless (1) the person to be deposed has particular knowledge regarding the claim, and (2) the requesting party cannot obtain the requested — and discoverable — information through less intrusive means.
 [Cases: